 - King Edward the Confessor dies on 5 January 1066 without an heir, throwing the English succession into doubt.
 Earl Harold Godwinson is the most powerful noble in England and is crowned king, but Duke William II of Normandy also claims the throne.
 Threatened by William’s growing power, Harold turns to the King of Norway for support, but with little success.
 The Norwegian king is fighting his own battles against the Viking king Harald Hardrada of Norway, and they offer only a meager force of around 300 men to fight alongside Harold’s forces.

 - Harold’s troops defeat the invading Harald Hardrada and his Norwegian army at Stamford Bridge, near York.
 However, Harold has to march quickly south to meet William, who has landed in Sussex with 7,000 men.
 Harold defeats the invading Norman army at the Battle of Hastings.
 Harold is killed, and William marches on London.
-After harrying the south-east of England, he eventually gains control of the capital, crowned as King of England on Christmas Day.
+After harrying the southeast of England, he eventually gains control of the capital, crowned King of England on Christmas Day.

 20. Coastal City of Honfleur, Normandy

 Honfleur is a coastal city in Normandy, France.
 It is located on the northern bank of the estuary of the Seine across from le Havre.
 The town is in the Pays d’Auge, of which it is a subprefecture.
-Honfleur is the second largest city of the Seine-Maritime department, after Le Havre and before Deauville.
+Honfleur is the second largest city in the Seine-Maritime department, after Le Havre and before Deauville.
 The town was founded around 1000 AD by the Duke of Normandy, Richard II, who built a castle in Honfleur.

 Honfleur is a popular tourist destination both in summer and winter, as it is located only 35 kilometers from the busy tourist destination of Deauville.
 Honfleur is best known for its old, beautiful picturesque port, characterized by its houses with slate-covered frontage built of brick and flint.